 To help prevent crimes or serious incidents, the Department of Public Safety, in conjunction with other departments on campus, issues Campus Alerts in a timely manner to notify campus community members about certain crime in and around our campus.
-Our current emergency notification system is the Regroup due to inclement weather and/or power outages from time to time; however, it is never used to send information regarding advertising or unrelated campus activities.
+Our current emergency notification system is the Regroup

 Mass Notification system, also known as the "Panther Alert."
-Campus Alerts are used to notify the campus community about certain crimes and emergencies as described more below in the following sections of the Annual Security & Fire Safety Report related to Timely Warnings and Emergency Notifications.
+Campus Alerts are used to notify the campus community about certain crimes and emergencies as described below in the following sections of the Annual Security & Fire Safety Report related to Timely Warnings and Emergency Notifications.
 The University may also use Campus Alerts to communicate unexpected school closures